Pupil Behaviour Policy

 Our pupils are encouraged to report anything that makes them uncomfortable, no matter how ‘small’ they feel it might be.
 The school’s response will be proportionate, considered, supportive and decided on a case by case basis.

-When responding to an allegation, our staff will carry out a risk assessment to determine whether to: 1) Manage the incident internally 2) Refer to early help 3) Refer to children’s social care 4) Report to the police.
+When responding to an allegation, our staff will carry out a risk assessment (an AIM Checklist) to determine whether to: 1) Manage the incident internally 2) Refer to early help 3) Conduct a RAMP risk assessment 4) Refer to children’s social care 5) Report to the police.

 Children who have/may have sexually harmed others will be responded to in a way that meets their needs as well as protecting others within the school community through a multi-agency risk assessment management plan (RAMP).

 • Ask children outright if they’ve been harmed

 • Reflect back their language